-It’s no surprise that health care is once again a hotly debated front-burner issue for many politicians.
+It’s no surprise that health care continues to be a hotly debated issue for many politicians.
 But it’s not just a political issue.
 It’s a real pocketbook concern for many American workers and their families.
 With health insurance premiums rising every year and consumers being expected to pick up more of the final tab, many people are searching for ways to cut medical services and prescription costs.

 With so many priorities competing for your hard-earned dollar, smart saving tips can matter in every facet of your financial life.
 Here are seven ways to potentially get better value for your health care dollar and save on medical costs.